300481/datacrypt/README.md

 # datacrypt

-Provides an encrypted filesystem on a Docker host
+Provides an encrypted filesystem on a Docker host or native on Fedora CoreOS.

 ## run container